teaching-on-testbeds/sockets-python/index.md

 sock2.bind(('10.10.0.101', 4000))
 ```

-to create a second socket, and try to `bind` it to the *same* local IP address and UDP port.
+to create a second socket, and try to `bind` it to the *same* local IP address and TCP port.
 You will see an error message

 ```
 OSError: [Errno 98] Address already in use